Sbuazjr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-File 9. script that duplicate last line
+File 10. script that deletes all regular files